anton264/voice_gen/README.md

 ### Usage

+1. Save all your desired voice clips in a csv.
+Each row should follow this concention `file_name.wav;This is the phrase I want to hear`
+For every row in the csv the script will generate a file in the same folder.
+1. Make sure that no soundfiles are already present, if they are, the script will evaluate that sound file instead.
+This is benefitial for reruns but if you are converting from one voice to another it will cause issues since the current file will be kept.
-1. Set the working folder path in the `workfolder` variable.
+1. Open `create_all.py`.
+Set the working folder path in the `workfolder` variable.
+It should be the top folder of all csv-files.
+All subdirectories regardless of how deep they are nested will be searched by the script.
 2. Set the quality threshold in the `voice_threshold` variable (minimum score for a sound to be considered good enough; the maximum score is 100).
 3. Set the maximum number of retries in the `max_retries` variable.
 4. Choose whether to use phonetics for text comparison in the `use_phonetics` variable (currently only works for English).